laurelschwulst/pingpractice.org-eleventy/transmissions/when-do-you-revisit.md

 Slowing down enough to embody this intention can take, well, practice.

-[The method](https://pingpractice.org/method/) grounds its guidance for us to set aside this potential pull towards immediate knowing in the assumption that there will be a time and place for us to welcome it: when we revisit.
+[The method](https://pingpractice.org/method/) grounds its guidance for us to set aside this pull towards immediate knowing in the assumption that there will be a time and place for us to welcome it: when we revisit.

 - - -